 This is as bundle of 4 sessions recorded from the NRPA 2017 Annual Conference on the topic of "advocacy."
 Included in this package are the following sessions: How to Handle a Parks & Recreation PR Communications Crisis, VOTE!
 How to Plan a Successful Bond Program, A Value Proposition: What's My Park Worth?, and Using Health Data to Power Results.

-Designing and Implementing Evidence-Based, Family-Based Programming for HealthContains 4 Component(s), 0.1 credits offered Recorded On: 09/27/2017
+Designing and Implementing Evidence-Based, Family-Based Programming for HealthContains 4 Component(s), Includes Credits Recorded On: 09/27/2017

 Come experience the future of supporting health in communities through parks and recreation.
 We will demonstrate an evidence- and family-based program that has been proven to reduce childhood obesity.
 We will discuss strategies to advance health in your community by addressing program design, implementation, assessment, sustainability, and how to work with partners.
 This is an innovative approach that creates programming for parents and preschool children at the same time.